Meme1079/NoteSkin-Selector/README.md

 ### Press [Z] to get the NoteSkin from that stage
 If you want to use the NoteSkin from that stage

+### Press [X] to Enable Hitsounds
+Plays a Sound when hitting a note because Why not?

+## Press [C] to Change Opponent Scroll
+if your in upscroll then it will be downscroll for the opponent if its in downscroll then upscroll for the opponent